Skip to the content.

 Step-by-Step Setup

-1. Create Airline Folder: Create an XYZ folder in your sound packs directory for your virtual ‘XYZ Airlines’
+1. Create Airline Folder: Create an XYZ folder in your sound packs directory for your virtual ‘XYZ Airlines’ (or enable Airline Folder Auto Creation below)

 3. Set Up Flight: File a SimBrief plan or set a callsign in MSFS with XYZ 123 as your flight id